kayserj/sms-installer/Readme.md

 foghornleghorn     ALL=(ALL) NOPASSWD:ALL
 ```

-See Notes below for server spec recommendations.
+See Specs below for server spec recommendations.

 #### On the Ansible Controller
 1. Establish ssh key-based authentication between the ansible controller and the remote server